 Home Care Services

 The Claims Conference provides home care services for elderly disabled Holocaust survivors in 47 countries around the world.
-Our network of partner organizations helps ensure that Holocaust victims are treated with sensitivity and compassion and know they are not alone.
+Our network of partner organizations helps ensure that Holocaust survivors are treated with sensitivity and compassion and know they are not alone.

 How We Help